cea-trust-platform/cea-trust-platform.github.io/classes.md

 Have a look at the most important TRUST classes in what follows.
 This can help you in defining your application and in setting up your simulation!

 If you are interested in checking all classes available in the platform, you can check the TRUST Doxygen documentation which is available **[here](https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/index.html)**.
+You can also refer to the reference manual by clicking on **[this ](https://github.com/cea-trust-platform/trust-code/blob/master/doc/TRUST/TRUST_Reference_Manual.pdf)** link.